-Today, we’ll look at some of the best basketball massage guns, including Hypervolts – you know how those have been hyped by NBA stars.
+Today, we’ll give you a look at some of the best massage guns for basketball players, including Hypervolts – you know how those have been hyped by NBA stars.

 Generally, basketball players use massage guns for:

-- Post-game recovery – here they can use massage guns for deep tissue treatment.
-Percussion massagers can help reduce delayed onset muscle soreness (DOMS).
-They can also help improve the myofascial release and speed up recovery overall.
+- Post-game recovery – Here, you can use massage guns for deep-tissue treatment.
+Percussion massagers can help reduce delayed onset muscle soreness (DOMS)1.
+They can also help improve the myofascial release2 and speed up recovery overall.
 They are a great substitute or complementary to manual therapy by physiotherapists.